Author

 We conducted a thorough storage audit to find a way to bring down the cost with automated resources.
 After examining the storage infrastructure of various organizations utilizing cloud services, we identified three core issues.

 • Idle volumes: Storage resources in the disk that are not actively utilized or lack specific purposes are called idle volumes.
 They may have been previously associated with an instance or application but are no longer needed.
-The provisioning of these volumes continues to incur costs, even though they are not active.
-Regardless of whether the storage is used actively, Amazon Web Services charges for provisioned storage.

 • Over-utilization volumes: The overutilization of a disk volume occurs when storage demands consistently exceed its performance capability.
 Essentially, a volume is pushed to its maximum capacity, resulting in performance bottlenecks.
-The impact on application performance may necessitate upgrading to a higher-performing and more expensive disk volume type.

 • Overprovisioned volume: The over-provisioned volume occurs when a volume is allocated more storage than is necessary for a given application or instance, resulting in increased costs.
 It has been observed that despite overprovisioning of the resources, organizations still face downtime.